 - The service had enough staff to provide the right level of service.
 Staff had training in key skills and managed safety well.
-The service controlled infection risk well.
+The service controlled infection risks well.
 Staff assessed risks, acted on them and kept good care records.
-The service managed safety incidents well and learned lessons from them. - Staff provided good care in sample collecting.
+The service managed safety incidents well and learned lessons from them. - Staff provided good care in the collection of taking patient's samples and specimens.
 Managers monitored the effectiveness of the service and made sure staff were competent.
 Staff worked well together for the benefit of patients and fulfilled contract obligations with clinics.
 They supported patients to make decisions about their care and had access to good information.
-Key services were available seven days a week.
-Services were available to support timely care. - Staff treated patients with compassion and kindness, respected their privacy and dignity, took account of their individual needs.
-They provided emotional support to patients, families and carers. - The service was planned to meet the needs of local people, it took account of people's individual needs, and made it easy for people to give feedback.
-People could access the service when they needed it. - Leaders ran services well using reliable information systems and supported staff to develop their skills.
+Key services were available seven days a week. - Staff treated patients with compassion and kindness, respected their privacy and dignity, took account of their individual needs.
+They provided emotional support to patients, families and carers.
+It was easy for people to give feedback on the service. - Leaders ran services well using reliable information systems and supported staff to develop their skills.
 Staff understood the service's vision and values, and how to apply them in their work.
 Staff felt respected, supported and valued.
 They were focused on the needs of patients receiving care.
 Staff were clear about their roles and accountabilities.
 The service were committed to improving services continually.